kaushalmall/aem-hotfix-installer/README.md

 * To run in silent mode execute using the command below.
 I would recommend using the silent mode **_ONLY_** on non production environments.
    * Example `java -jar aem-hotfix-installer-1.2-SNAPSHOT.jar /path/to/directory/containing/config.properties/and/hotfix/packages silent`

+### Logging
+* It creates a hotfix_installer.log file that logs all the package install details.